madhank93/learn-k8s-ckad/README.md

 <details>

   <summary> 11.
-How does the Cluster IP works ? </summary>
+How does the ClusterIP works ? </summary>

   <p>

-  Let see how pods communicate between them in action
+  It is the default service type.
+Exposes the Service on a cluster-internal IP.
+Only reachable within cluster (nodes and pods).
+Pods can reach service on apps port number.

   1. Create an deployment